mitchdz/meta-smes/docs/README.md

 # meta-smes

+Secure Middlewear for Embedded Systems

 ## About
 meta-smes is the meta layer for the iot-ids project

+meta-smes aims to be a lightweight secure operating system for IoT that includes an IDS

 ## Building
 Install repo to your system if you do not have it